 The type of an organization group can have an impact on what settings an admin can configure.

-- Global – The top-most organization group.
-Usually, this group is called Global and has type Global.
+- Global – The very top organization group.
+In most cases, this group is called Global and has type Global.

-- For hosted SaaS environments, you are not able to access this group.
+- For hosted SaaS environments, you will not be able to access this group.

-- Partner – Top-level organization group for partners (third-party resellers of Workspace ONE ™ UEM).
+- Partner – Top level organization group for partners (3rd party resellers of Workspace ONE UEM).

 - A customer organization group cannot have any children/parent organization groups that are of type customer.

 - Some settings can only be configured at a Customer group.
-These settings filter down to lower organizations.
-Some examples of such settings include autodiscovery email domains, Volume Purchase Program settings, Device Enrollment Program settings (before AirWatch 8.0), and personal content.
+These settings will filter down to lower organizations.
+Some examples of this are autodiscovery email domains, Volume Purchase Program settings, Device Enrollment Program settings (Prior to AirWatch 8.0), and personal content.

 - Container – The default organization group type.

-- All organization groups beneath a customer organization group must be of type container.
+- All organization groups beneath a customer organization group should be of type container.
 You can have containers between Partner and Customer groups.

 - Prospect – Potential customers.
 Similar to a customer organization group.
-Might have less functionality than a true customer group.
+May have less functionality than a true customer group.

-There are additional Organization Group types such as Division, Region, and the ability to define your own Organization Group type.
-These types do not have any special characteristics and function identically to the Container Organization Group type.
+There are additional Organization Group types such as Division, Region, as well as the ability to define your own Organization Group type.
+These do not have any special characteristics and function identically to the Container Organization Group type.

 Adding Devices at Global